akaleeroy/collapse-lingo/README.md

 Picture a military retreat: exhaust the benefits of a position, abandon it before it becomes unsustainable, then fall back far enough to a position you have ample resources to defend.
 Aiming further down the arc of decline allows for better fortification of that position as a backstop.

+## Eco-anxiety

+eco-anxiety
+:   acknowledging the reality of climate change and its consequences, which can trigger chronic fear, fatalism, anger and exhaustion.

+For more coping topics see [/r/CollapseSupport](https://www.reddit.com/r/CollapseSupport)

 ## EROC

 EROC